jameswhang/NPP-Nobel-Prize-Predictor/readme.md

 Repository for the Nobel Prize Winner Predictor project Contains the implementation of the machine learner and the web scraper used for the data

 License: GPL

-Made by: James Whang, Tai Heon Jeong
+Made by: James Whang, Tae Heon Jeong